Home

 Black Sea Bass

 Black sea bass have a dark body, with a dorsal fin notched into 10 spines and 11 soft rays.
 On average, they are 12 inches and 1 pound.
 They favor structure around hard or rocky substrates and live bottoms.
 Adults are found in deeper waters, while juveniles prefer nearshore coastal zones, often near oyster reefs and pier pilings.
 These fish are opportunistic foragers during daylight, consuming a variety of prey, including crabs, shrimp, clams, small fish, and squid.
-Black sea bass are excellent table fare.
+Black sea bass are also excellent table fare.

 Amberjack